toxictoxic321/project-bzip2/README.md

 ## Build Instructions

+## Step-by-Step Setup and Execution

 **For Windows (Visual Studio):**
-1. Download the code and open the folder in Visual Studio.
+1. **Create a Project:** Open Visual Studio and create a new Empty Project.
-2. Make sure all `.c` files in the `src/` folder are included in your project.
+2. **Add Source Code:** Copy all the `.c` files (including `main.c`) from the `src/` folder into your Visual Studio "Source Files".
+3. **Add Headers:** Copy `project.h` from the `include/` folder into your "Header Files".
+4. **Add Configuration:** Copy the `config.ini` file into your main project directory.
+5. **Prepare the Test File:** Take any text file you want to compress, rename it to exactly `input.txt`, and place it in the main project directory alongside your code.
-3. Build the solution and run the program (Press F5).
+6. **Run:** Build the solution and run the program (Press F5). `main.c` will automatically execute.

 **For Linux (GCC Terminal):**
-Open your terminal in the project folder and run this command to compile all the C files together:
+1. **Open Terminal:** Open your terminal and navigate into the main downloaded project folder using the `cd` command (e.g., `cd ~/Downloads/project-bzip2`).
+2. **Prepare the Test File:** Take any text file you want to compress, rename it to exactly `input.txt`, and place it in the main project directory (it should be sitting right next to your `config.ini` file).
+3. **Compile the Code:** Run this exact command to compile the entire project into an executable program:
    `gcc -I./include src/*.c -o bzip2_project`
-Then run it with:
+   *(Note: The `-I./include` tells the compiler where to find `project.h`, and `src/*.c` automatically grabs all your source code files at once).*
+4. **Execute the Program:** Run the newly created application by typing:
    `./bzip2_project`

 ---

+## What the Program Will Do
+Once the program is running, the automated pipeline takes over:
+1. It prints the active configuration (block size, thresholds) and progress to the terminal.
+2. It generates a compressed binary file named `compressed`.
+3. It instantly decompresses that binary to create `restored_output.txt` (used to verify 100% data integrity with the original file).
+4. It logs the final metrics (file size, compression ratio, and time taken) by adding a new line to `results.csv`.

 ## Usage Examples
 To run the compression, you must follow these simple steps: